cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 as which DOM elements to consider or skip.
 The necessary stylesheet and fonts will be injected in the current page.

-**To generate markup for a formula**, use `MathLive.latexToMarkup()`.
+**To generate markup for a formula**, use `convertLatexToMarkup()`.
 You may save the output or return it from a server-side process.

 To correctly display this markup, use the `mathlive-static.css` stylesheet, which can be found in the `/dist/` directory.
-When using this method, the MathLive library is not necessary to render the formula.
+When using this method, the MathLive library is not necessary to render the formula once the markup has been generated.

 ```html
 <!DOCTYPE html>